Updated: Dec 9, 2025 | Source: 2022-2026 Question Pool | Topic: T2B

 Memory Aid

-Real-World Application
+Real-World Example

 Your region has a linked repeater network with five repeaters covering different areas.
 When you transmit on the repeater in your city, all five repeaters simultaneously retransmit your signal.
 Operators listening on any of the five repeaters hear your transmission, creating coverage across the entire region instead of just one city.

-FCC Part 97.205Key Concepts
+Reference: FCC Part 97.205

-Linked repeater network, Network coverage, Simultaneous retransmission, Wide-area communications
+Linked repeater network Network coverage Simultaneous retransmission Wide-area communications

 Verified Content

-Question from official FCC Technician Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Technician Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the T2B topic.